Sylvain Houles: Coaching career

-Houles combined playing with an assistant coach role in his later career, was appointed head coach of Toulouse Olympique once his playing career ended in 2012.
+Houles combined playing with an assistant coach role in his later career.
+He was appointed assistant coach at Toulouse Olympique in May 2013, working alongside Gilles Dumas.
+He was named head coach in December 2013.

 On 10 October 2021, Houles coached Toulouse to victory over Featherstone in the Million Pound Game which saw the club promoted to the Super League for the first time in their history.